Trusted by more than 50,000 customers globally

 Given the fact that Edge was launched with Windows 10, plenty of people using previous versions of Windows still use IE, despite the lack of performance and features.
 Edge is yet to emerge in terms of market share with newer versions of Windows OS.

-Germany’s market share of web browsers in 2018 shows Google Chrome to be the most used web browser followed by Safari and Firefox.
-IE also forms a considerable market share of 5.7%.
-Edge however still lags behind with a 4.04% and is expected to increase with time as IE turns obsolete with newer versions of Windows.
+Germany’s market share of web browsers in 2021 shows Google Chrome to be the most used web browser followed by Safari and Firefox.
+Edge also forms a considerable market share of 6.78%.
+Samsung Internet is used by 4.82% and Opera by 4.06% of the users to access websites.

-Interestingly, Samsung Internet browser holds 5th place in Germany, with a slightly higher market share than Edge.
-For businesses who have a market in Germany, compatibility with this browser would be important.
+Interestingly, Samsung Internet browser holds 5th place in Germany, with a slightly higher market share than Opera.
+For businesses that have a market in Germany, compatibility with these browsers would be important.
+And hence cross browser testing should be planned, keeping this in mind.

-In UK, Chrome remains at top.
-But Safari and IE both surpass Firefox, with Edge coming at 5th in terms of market share.
-It goes on to show how gnoring certain browsers based on global market share could affect the bottom line for businesses operating in different regions.
+In UK, Chrome remains at the top with 48.97%.
+But Safari also holds a significant share of 33.72% and Edge holds 6.58% surpassing Firefox in terms of web browser market share.
+While Safari leads the mobile browser market share in the UK with 51%, followed by Chrome at 39.25%, and Samsung Internet at 7.92%.
+It goes on to show how ignoring certain browsers based on global market share could affect the bottom line for businesses operating in different regions.

-After analyzing region-specific browser market shares, it’s clear that IE, Edge, and Safari are still relevant for cross browser compatibility.
+After analyzing region-specific browser market shares, it’s clear that Edge, Safari and Samsung Internet are relevant for cross browser compatibility beyond Chrome and Firefox, in addition to the mobile version of these browsers.
 It boils down to your business’ target audience.
 Company policies can also influence the selection of browsers.
 While private organizations are at liberty to cherrypick which browsers they support, govt. portals don’t.
-They need to be compatible with every browser so everyone in the public domain has access to the information and services.
+They need to be compatible with every browser, so everyone in the public domain has access to the information and services.

 It is important to pick the right combination of web browsers and operating systems to test on.
-There is usually a trade-off between cost (of testing) and reach.
-Thus, this entire exercise is to find the right balance—testing on minimum browser/devices that’d help ensure that maximum number of people can use the application.
+There is usually a trade-off between the cost (of testing) and reach.
+Thus, this entire exercise is to find the right balance—testing on minimum browsers/devices that’d help ensure that a maximum number of people can use the application.
+Find out how to test on right devices.

-Once you’ve made the right choice of browsers based on popularity and audience, you can start cross browser testing manually or with automation tools like Selenium, which is powerful, robust, and trusted by most organizations in the automation testing space.
+Once you’ve made the right choice of browsers based on popularity and audience, you can start cross browser compatibility testing manually using real device cloud based tool like BrowserStack Live or with automation tools like Selenium, which is powerful, robust, and trusted by most organizations in the automation testing space.

-Considering feasibility and cost, you could also use cloud-based testing infrastructure such as BrowserStack instead of buying and maintaining a lab of real devices to perform cross browser testing.
+When thinking of build vs buy in terms of a device lab for testing, considering feasibility and cost, you should use a cloud-based testing infrastructure such as BrowserStack instead of buying and maintaining a lab of real devices to perform cross browser testing.

 Given the disparity in the implementation of open web standards by different web browsers, web developers end up with the task of finding the mid-way of compatibility through cross browser testing.
 It’s the only way you can deliver a consistent end-user experience across different browsers and devices.